 Dr Fiona Barchard (Senior Lecturer, Adult Nursing): “Always remember the ‘Six C’s!

 “Be caring and compassionate – not just to your patients, but to yourself and your team members.

 “Communicate – talk to each other, to your family, especially if things are getting tough.

-“Be competent – remember, you never know it all.
-Always learning and developing.
+“Be competent – remember, you will never know it all.
+You’ll always be learning and developing.

 “Commitment – being a nurse takes this as it can be hard.
 Going into work on a cold, wet Christmas day when the family are tucking into dinner.
 It is still worth it.